The One That Got Away (American Dad!)

-"The One That Got Away" is the second episode in the fifth season of the American animated television series American Dad!.
-The 60th episode of the series overall, it originally aired on the Fox network in the United States on October 5, 2008.
-In the episode, Roger's credit card is maxed out and he is certain it is identity theft.
-He vows revenge and discovers that a man named Sidney Huffman is responsible.
-When he is about to burn down Sidney's apartment, he realizes that Sidney is not who he seems to be.
-Meanwhile, the rest of the Smith family gets sucked into a game of Simon.
+"The One That Got Away" is the second episode of the fifth season of the American animated television series American Dad!.
+It originally aired on Fox in the United States on October 5, 2008.
+In the episode, Roger's credit card is maxed out and he is certain it's identity theft, but the culprit is one Roger would’ve never suspected.
+The idea for "The One That Got Away" came from a writer's fixation on The Big Lebowski, with the original concept including Jeff Lebowski being Roger's alter ego.
+The episode received mostly positive reviews from critics, with much praise going towards Roger's identity theft plot.

-The episode was written by Chris and Matt McKenna and directed by Tim Parsons.
-It was the first episode to have a Roger-centric main story.
-The episode's story came from the writer's obsession with The Big Lebowski, and the original concept would include Jeff Lebowski being Roger's alter ego.
-"The One That Got Away" received positive reviews from critics and was viewed by 6.85 million viewers in its original airing.
+"The One That Got Away" was written by Chris and Matt McKenna and directed by Tim Parsons.
 The episode features guest performances of Diane Delano, John DiMaggio and J.K.
 Simmons.

 Plot

 The episode begins with the family staging an intervention with Roger about his alcoholism.
 They also express concern that he may have an inferiority complex because he spends so much time in disguises.
 Roger dismisses their concerns, but shortly afterwards discovers that someone has maxed out his credit card.
 Vowing revenge, he discovers that someone named Sidney Huffman is responsible.
 Roger begins to destroy Sidney's life by ruining his employment and telling lies to Huffman's girlfriend Judy Panawits, resulting in her breaking off the relationship.
-He then sneaks into Sidney's apartment one night, and begins pouring fuel everywhere, intending to burn the apartment to the ground.
-However, just as he lights a match, Roger sees a photograph of Sidney and Judy, which shows that Sidney and Roger are the same person and Roger is shocked at the thought of one of his personas taking on a life of his own.
+He then sneaks into Sidney's apartment, intending to set it on fire.
+When he sees a photograph of Sidney he realizes that he and Sidney are the same person.